Neve Campbell: 2020s

 As a woman I have had to work extremely hard in my career to establish my value, especially when it comes to Scream.
 I felt the offer that was presented to me did not equate to the value I have brought to the franchise.
 It's been a very difficult decision to move on.
 To all my Scream fans, I love you.
 You've always been so incredibly supportive to me.
 I'm forever grateful to you and to what this franchise has given me over the past 25 years.

 In May 2022, Campbell was cast as Raven in a recurring role for the Peacock television series adaptation of Twisted Metal.
 The series was released in July 2023 and The Hollywood Reporter said that she was "coming across as cheery in a way that's instantly suspicious".
 In August 2022, it was announced that Campbell had been cast in the lead role of the ABC series Avalon as Detective Nicole "Nic" Searcy.
 It was later announced in November that the series had been scrapped, though it was being shopped to other networks.

 In July 2023, it was announced that Campbell would serve as executive producer of the documentary Swan Song.
 Profiling the final days of ballerina Karen Kain at the National Ballet of Canada, Campbell enjoyed working on the film as it tied into her previous ballet interest.
 Swan Song was selected to premiere in the Special Presentations line-up of the Toronto International Film Festival and was scheduled to have a 2024 theatrical release.

+In March 2024, Campbell announced through her Instagram that she would reprise the role of Sidney Prescott in Scream 7.
+She was paid a salary of $7 million dollars.
+Shawn Robbins, a director of movie analytics at Fandango Media, said that "Neve Campbell is to Scream what Jamie Lee Curtis is for the Halloween franchise, she's a big draw, especially for older generations who grew up with the original films."
+The film was released in February 2026 to negative reviews but set the record for the highest opening weekend of the franchise, with Campbell's performance garnering praise.

 Upcoming projects

-In March 2024, Campbell announced through her Instagram that she would reprise the role of Sidney Prescott in Scream 7, writing that "It’s always been such a blast and an honor to get to play Sidney in the Scream movies...
-My appreciation for these films and for what they have meant to me, has never waned."
-It is set for release in February 2026.

-In 2025, Campbell was chosen to voice Lorna Dane / Polaris in the second season of the animated series X-Men '97, a revival of the 1990s X-Men: The Animated Series.

-In November 2025, Campbell was revealed as part of the cast for the second season of the Netflix spy series Black Doves.
+In November 2025, she was revealed as part of the cast for the second season of the Netflix spy series Black Doves.